 The art in the first few chapters is rough around the edges, but it quickly improves.
 The world is well developed and the characters are distinct and lovable.

-[Reviewed at chapter 148]
+[Originally reviewed at chapter 148]

 I went into this manga without knowing anything other than that it is based on similar premise as Zootopia.
 I will say that I prefer Beastars over Zootopia now that I have read it, not because Zootopia isn't good, but because Beastars is more daring in the themes it tackles.
 On top of that I can't help but marvel at the way the author portrays their character and their mastering of the show dont tell concept of storytelling.
 It is a thrilling story with well written characters that are all complex in their own way, and the plot keeps thickining as the manga progress.
 I can highly recommend this one to anyone that is in for a good story.